swcarpentry/DEPRECATED-boot-camps/README.md

 Coincidence?
 ============

-On the first day of our last boot camp (August 28), we were offered this [XKCD Comic](http://xkcd.com/1205/):
+On the first day of our first boot camp (April 29, 2013), we were offered this [XKCD Comic](http://xkcd.com/1205/):
 ![Today's XKCD Comic](http://imgs.xkcd.com/comics/is_it_worth_the_time.png)